TiffanyNwanne/Beauty-Supply-Store-Database-Management/README.md

 # **1. Introduction**

-The transition from a manual, paper-based record-keeping system to a **structured SQLite database** is a critical step in improving the efficiency and accuracy of managing a **beauty supply store**.
+The transition from a manual, paper-based record-keeping system to a **structured MySQl database** is a critical step in improving the efficiency and accuracy of managing a **beauty supply store**.
 This report outlines the design, implementation, and benefits of a database system tailored for **sales, inventory, and customer management**.

 # **2. Database Design**